glefundes/AccessALPR/README.md

 <a name="implementation"></a>
 #### Implementation details:
-The weights for the plate detector and plate reader can be downloaded here: [Google Drive](https://drive.google.com/open?id=1KvIcIMOZ0o9xeW6_Q037Lo8S5bfWUrfz), and their paths should be respectively `detector/weights/detector-w.pth` and
+The weights for the plate detector and plate reader can be downloaded here: ([Google Drive])(https://drive.google.com/open?id=1KvIcIMOZ0o9xeW6_Q037Lo8S5bfWUrfz).
+Their paths should be respectively `detector/weights/detector-w.pth` and
 `reader/weights/reader-w.pth`.
 Due to the proprietary nature of the datasets used, I'm not at liberty to release them for usage.

 ##### Plate Detector
-YoloV3 (checkout [@eriklindernoren's implementation] he did a great job) on COCO pre-trained and retrained/finetuned for detection of brazilian license plates.
+YoloV3 (checkout [@eriklindernoren's implementation](https://github.com/eriklindernoren/PyTorch-YOLOv3) he did a great job) on COCO pre-trained and retrained/finetuned for detection of brazilian license plates.
 Usage via the PlateDetector object (`detector/PlateDetector.py`).
 Accuracy is greatly improved if input images have a 1:1 aspect ratio.

 ##### Plate Reader